VLi1388/FocishRevisited/README.md

 # FocishRevisited

 This project is a revisit of the original Focish Chrome extension, which was initially developed during Hackcamp 2024 with my groupmates Dali, Amanda, and Priscila.
 For this revisited version, I took on the development independently and completed the functions that were given up during Hackcamp due to time limitation.
+Additionally, I would like to acknowledge the assistance of OpenAI's ChatGPT in helping me understand the different syntax and methods of JavaScript, html, and css.

 ### Focish can now:
 * Keep track of the users' "focus status" by tracking the website the user is currently on